 In 2001, Holman heard Joan Joffe Hall read her Amy Lowell poem, reimagining the moment of Lowell’s sudden death at home at 51 of a cerebral hemorrhage, and was prompted to exclaim “Here’s the news in poetry: an overlooked minor poet leaps from the page to remind us what it’s all about.”
-Since then, we’ve been steadily adding Amy Lowell’s poems to our collections here at About.com Poetry, with more to come soon:
+Amy Lowell’s poems pop up in various thematic and seasonal collections here at About.com Poetry:

 - “Patterns,” “The Allies,” “The Bombardment” and “A Ballad of Footmen” are all in our Poems of War and Remembrance.